jad-chahin/stock-sentiment/README.md

 # sentiment-alpha

-CLI Python tool to track market sentiment on Reddit.
+CLI Python tool to track market sentiment on Reddit